Free Shipping on all orders over $150

 About LotsaLocks®

-In addition, keraGEN-IV® is rich in cysteine, which is essential for the production of glutathione, the master antioxidant that supports shiny, healthy-looking, thicker hair.
+KeraGEN-IV® is rich in cysteine, which is essential for producing glutathione – the master antioxidant that supports shiny, healthy-looking, thicker hair.
+In fact, it’s like giving your hair follicles a superfood smoothie from the inside out!

-LotsaLocks® also contains Biotin, one of the B complex vitamins well known for supporting healthy hair.
+LotsaLocks® also contains Biotin, one of the B complex vitamins.

-Bonus?
-You only need one capsule a day so one bottle will last for three months.
+The bonus?
+You only need one capsule a day, so one bottle lasts three months.
+No complicated routines or remembering multiple pills – just simple, natural hair support.

-We hope you love it as much as we do!
+We genuinely hope you love LotsaLocks® as much as we do.
+Get yours here.

 Share with a friend